lanonasis/onasis-brand-kit/README.md

 ## Roadmap & Repo Notes

-- `vortexcore-saas` has been externalized and is no longer part of this monorepo.
+- `vortexcore`, `vortexcore-saas`, and `maple-site` have been externalized and are no longer part of this monorepo.
 - Future apps like `seftechub`, `askbizgenie`, and `nixie-ai` may be onboarded modularly.
 - We recommend shared logic (hooks, components, APIs) be added to `packages/` and consumed via `@lanonasis/*` imports.